OpenRiak/riak_kv/docs/InstallAndStartGuide.md

 The OpenRiak community is currently source-only, and do not directly provide pre-built packages of Riak.
 However, partner organisations within the community do offer pre-built packages as part of their service offering.

-## Key Riak Concepts

-Before configuring and starting Riak, familiarity with some key concepts may be helpful.

-Riak is a set of smaller databases which are distributed across physical nodes.
-The smaller databases are termed vnodes, and the vnode is a set of functions that are controlling a database backend - where the backend (either leveled or bitcask) does the work to modify and fetch serialised data from disk.

-The number of vnodes is the ring-size, which must be a factor of 2.
-It is desirable for the RingSize  to be much greater than the number of nodes (i.e. actual devices).
-The ring-size must be a factor of 2, because each key will be hashed to a given position in the ring, by taking a sha hash of the Bucket and Key, and using an equivalent function to: `Hash band (RingSize - 1)`.
-This will give each key a position between 0 and RingSize - 1, i.e. zero-indexed position in the vnodes.

-As the object should be stored in multiple places, normally 3 (which is our `n_val`).
-An object is then mapped to the Position, and the `(Position + 1) mod RingSize` and `(Position + 2) mod RingSize`.
-This position triple is called the preflist, or the set of primary vnodes for the key.

-When a cluster is formed, a claim algorithm will distribute vnodes `0` to `RingSize - 1` around the physical nodes, so that all of these preflists fall onto 3 separate nodes, but also ensures that for every such position `(Position + 3) mod RingSize` is also on a diverse physical node to the preflist for that position.

-To restore full data protection after failure, Riak must request the next node along in each preflist to start a fallback vnode.
-For example, if a node holding vnode 10 fails, then this has an impact on the keys that have mapped to vnodes 8, 9 and 10 - they all now have a missing vnode.  three fallback vnodes will now be started:
-- A key which hashes to vnode 8 will be stored in vnodes 8, 9 and a fallback for 10 that runs on the node owning vnode 11.
-- A key which hashes to vnode 9 will be stored in vnodes 9, 11, and a fallback to vnode 10 started on the node which owns vnode 12.
-- A key which hashes to vnode 10 will be stored in vnodes 11, 12 and a fallback for vnode 10 started on the node which owns vnode 13.

-If the distribution in claim is correct, the full divergence of `n_val` resilience is maintained even when a single node fails.
-Having full resilience for greater numbers of failures is configurable (assuming there exists sufficient nodes).

-Each primary vnode will store the data from three preflists, and only the data for those preflists - a vnode is never both primary and fallback.
-The keys that map to itself (M), and the keys that map to (M - 1) mod RingSize and (M - 2) mod RingSize are those preflists.
-Fallback vnodes will contain keys for just one preflist - so every primary failure requires the starting of three fallbacks.

-In reality, the ring appears to be more confusing than it is, as it does not use simple integers 0, 1, 2, 3 etc to represent the positions in the ring.
-It actually uses the position from taking the hash bits from the high end of the hash not the low end i.e. for a RingSize of 256 `Hash band (255 bsl 152)` is used rather than `Hash band 255`.
-This causes all the vnodes to be instead named 0, 1 bsl 152, 2 bsl 152 ... etc, but the principle is still unchanged as if they were more simply 0, 1, 2, 3 etc.

-When a request is made to PUT an object in Riak, the PUT is sent to an available primary to coordinate the change - and coordination is just updating the version history of the object (the version vector), storing the object and prompting replication to other clusters when configured.
-The PUT is then sent to the remaining primaries (or fallbacks should their be a failure) to be stored, if the version history indicates this change is more recent that the currently stored object.

-When a request is made to GET an object in Riak, the vector of the version history of for that object is fetched from each vnode in the preflist.
-The first vnode to respond is tasked with fetching the value, and the remaining responses are used to determine whether the fetched value represents the most recent version (and if it is it may be returned to the client as the response).
-If a replacement (later) version is available, then that is fetched as the value instead.
-If analysis of the version vector and the version of the values, cannot determine which value is up-to-date the full history of unreconciled values is returned as "siblings".

-When a query is made to Riak, the index entries for the objects are spread across all the vnodes, but due to replication between vnodes a complete answer can be obtained by asking approximately a third of the vnodes.
-The query server distributes the query across this set of vnodes, and compiles the pre-filtered results returned to be passed back to the client.

-Riak tracks the current state of the version vectors across all the key space to perform anti-entropy (i.e. recover an object to its most up-to-date value on a given vnode) both within and between clusters, using special cached and mergeable merkle trees; these trees allow entropy to be tracked across large key spaces highly efficiently.
-There are also a number of other mechanisms that repair in reaction to the detection of failure (read repair), or in update vnodes following cluster changes (handoff for both repair, cluster change and recovery of fallbacks).

 ## Starting Riak

 Riak is deployed using [a modified version of the relx release generator](https://github.com/erlware/relx), and inherits its control commands.